advanced-go/core/README.md

 Several functions are provided to facilitate automated testing when a Test_httpHandler(t *testing.T) is used.

 ## access
-[Access][accesspkg] implements access logging via am application configurable access log handler.
-Logging of internal traffic is supported and can be configured at runtime.
+[Access][accesspkg] implements access logging via an application configurable access log handler.
+Logging of internal traffic is supported and is configured at runtime.

 Direct and deferred logging are supported.
 The threshold attributes provide indication of requests that do not meet an SLO.
 ~~~